Lalabot77/LalaLaunchPlugin/Docs/RepoStatus.md

 ## What exists in this checkout right now
 - Only one local branch is present: `work`.
 - There is no Git remote configured, so nothing in this checkout is currently linked to GitHub.
-- The latest commit on `work` is `1b8efb1` with the message “Ensure live snapshot car/track labels refresh.”
+- The latest commit on `work` is `ca8c893` with the message “Update docs for recent fuel planner and reset changes.”
+The most recent code-bearing commit is `88cfd6b` (“Improve lap time and planner refresh logic”).
 Use `git log --oneline -n 5` to see the last few commits if you want to double-check.

 ## How to connect this checkout to your GitHub repo
 1. Add your GitHub remote (replace the URL with your actual repository clone URL):